PaloAltoNetworks/terraform-google-vmseries-modules/examples/panorama/README.md

 ## Post build

-Connect to the panorama instance via SSH using your associated private key and set a password :
+Connect to the panorama instance(s) via SSH using your associated private key and set a password :

 ```
 ssh admin@x.x.x.x -i /PATH/TO/YOUR/KEY/id_rsa